JorianWoltjer/keepass-dump-extractor/README.md

 This tool finds such strings and **combines them** into one password.
 Due to noise or retyping in the memory dump it will also print some false positives (especially for earlier characters), but with brute-forcing or a bit of common sense, these should be easy to filter out.

-It differs from existing tools (like [`keepass-password-dumper`](https://github.com/vdohney/keepass-password-dumper) or [`keepass-dump-masterkey`](https://github.com/matro7sh/keepass-dump-masterkey)) in the various useful output formats, and its ability to extract non-ASCII character in UTF16 encoding.
+It differs from existing tools (like [`keepass-password-dumper`](https://github.com/vdohney/keepass-password-dumper) or [`keepass-dump-masterkey`](https://github.com/matro7sh/keepass-dump-masterkey)) in speed, the various useful output formats, and its ability to extract non-ASCII character in UTF16 encoding.
 If the master key uses Unicode characters like 'ø', this tool will be able to find those too (iykyk).

 ## Installation